 It hasn’t all been work and stress though!
 I’ve had a lot of fun during my time here so far.
 The end of September saw the beginning of the festival, La Merce.
 On the Saturday many of the art galleries are open for free to the public.
 I went to MACBA, Barcelona’s Museum of Contemporary Art, with a couple of friends.
 There was an exhibition all about Punk music and it was fascinating to see the various installations.
 The art scene in Barcelona is so rich in unique history, there are a fantastic number of galleries for any era or form of art you’re interested in.
 The highlight for me was a free, yes FREE again, gig by well-known artist Manu Chao.
 I went with a couple of friends and it was the most incredible atmosphere.
 So much excitement, so much energy and life…..it felt amazing to be there seeing it live.
 Everyone was just enjoying themselves and dancing.
 Even a little rain couldn’t stop people from enjoying the party!
 My favourite fact I’ve learned so far in Barcelona is exactly to do with the rain around the time of La Merce (living up to a British stereotype, I think?)
 Every year it rains during La Merce because it actually used to be the time of Santa Eulalia, but her festival is now in February.
 Santa Eulalia was so upset her festival was moved, that every year when La Merce begins, she can’t stop the tears from falling.
 Despite invoking the emotional turmoil of Santa Eulalia, I admire the local enthusiasm when it comes to festivals and traditions.
 There is always something happening, no matter the day of the week or the time of year.
 I follow quite a few Barcelona groups on facebook and there’s always another event to add to the calendar!
 Even without organised events, there are so many activities and things to see.
 I live near Parc Ciutadella and there’s a beautiful fountain to visit and a small lake where you can rent a rowing boat.

 After a row around the lake, another couple of delights I’ve shared with my friends are discovering the local food and beaches.
 If you come to Barcelona, you have to have tapas and paella.
 Fortunately, I don’t think I will ever get sick of tapas.
 I could eat tapas every day and still want more.
 I just love it.
 The variety of foods to choose from, the patatas bravas of course, bacalao (salt cod), and manchego cheese are just a few of the wonderful options.
 I am quite proud of myself for becoming fluent in ordering tapas and drinks.
 The downside being the staff think I truly am fluent which is not the case yet!
 Paella is another favourite of mine, obviously, but there are also a surprising amount of places to get burgers.
 I’m certainly not complaining but I didn’t realise just how many there would be there.
 My friends and I have gone on quite the culinary adventure around Barcelona, trying Mexican food, burgers, pizza and tapas.
 We’ve also found a few gelato places that are lovely too.
 The food by the beaches tends to be more expensive so for now I haven’t tried them.
 The beaches themselves, oh this was definitely a huge factor in choosing Barcelona.
 To be a short metro or train ride away from a beach is just too appealing an opportunity to miss.
 Coming from Birmingham in the UK, having the choice of beautiful beaches has been wonderful.
 Now that it’s nearing Christmas, it has been a while since I last went but the temperature stayed delightfully warm for a long time so there was plenty of opportunity to visit.
-I’m so grateful for the times I’ve shared with the friends I’ve made.
+I’m so grateful for the times I’ve shared with the friends I’ve made during my year living in Spain.
 Simply spending time together at the beach, or on the times where we don’t want to spend money eating out, combining some money to cook a big meal together.
 I was really excited to be able to share one of my favourite comfort foods from back home with my American friends; the humble Shepherd’s Pie.
 I moved to Barcelona because I needed a change and I certainly achieved that.
 What I have found too, is a renewed appreciation for Britain, especially our funny words and phrases, our love of idioms, metaphors, phrasal verbs and collocations.
 So many students will happily spend time asking you questions about the UK and the little quirks of our culture.

 It’s quite funny how being British makes people really want to know more about you.
 I’ve found no matter where I go, I end up in conversation with someone who, as soon as I say, ‘Soy inglesa’, from then on only wants to talk about Britain.
 I met a woman at the bus stop after work, who was carrying an enormous suitcase and asked for my help to get it on the bus.
 I said I would help and once on the bus, we started talking.
 It turned out she’s French and had just moved to Barcelona that day and was on her way to her apartment.
 Once she found out I’m a teacher, she wanted me to teach her English!
 The same thing happened at a language exchange I went to.
 I went with the hope to practice Spanish and help people with English.
 However, as soon as people hear English and English teacher, all they want to do is speak English.
 I went the whole night speaking around 4 sentences in Spanish.
 Whilst I’m very proud to be an English teacher and to have earned my qualification, it’s a good idea to not always tell people what you do for a living!
 But in another respect, it is quite nice too.
 My one student wants her English classes taught in the context of British culture.
 The classes are relatively new so we haven’t done much but we will be looking at the history of tea soon!
 Whilst I have this renewed appreciation, I know my time in Barcelona is far from over.
 There are still so many things to see and do.
 There is a lot of exploration to do beyond Barcelona too.
-For now, I see myself staying for two years and then who knows?
+I have been living in Barcelona for a year, I see myself staying for two years and then who knows?
 With the TEFL certificate, there are more opportunities available than ever before.
 I’m thinking of South Korea, or perhaps a Nordic country.
 What I am most grateful for is that the option is there.
 The ability to travel and experience new countries is far easier with the TEFL and it’s a decision I’ll never regret.

 By Erin Shakespeare